Government agency tasked with transition process has yet to recognize Biden's victory | NewsChannel 3-12

 Murphy was nominated by Trump in 2017 and unanimously confirmed.

-Former Obama White House communications director Jen Psaki, who is involved with the Biden transition, called on the GSA to “quickly” ascertain Biden on Sunday.
+Former Obama White House communications director Jen Psaki, who is working with the Biden transition on nominations, called on the GSA to “quickly” ascertain Biden on Sunday.

 “Now that the election has been independently called for Joe Biden, we look forward to the GSA Administrator quickly ascertaining Joe Biden and Kamala Harris as the President-elect and Vice President-elect,” Psaki tweeted Sunday afternoon.